René: May 1865

 She gave him a light smile and took herself to the next room.
 Instead of watching her, his eyes once again found the stranger in the reflective glass.
 He recoiled as he looked closely at the scar that crossed through his lips, into his cheek.
-It was the one scar on his body he vividly remembered receiving and he could still feel the sticky, warm blood dripping down his neck.
-He placed his hand over the healed wound and shut his eyes in defeat.
+It had happened years ago, but he could still feel the sticky, warm blood dripping down his neck.
+He placed his hand over the scar and shut his eyes in defeat.
 It disgusted him, and though the cut was completely healed, it had left scars in more places than his face.
 Not only had he fought in the war and lost the brothers he’d grown to care for, but he’d also been tortured in captivity simply for having the wrong name.
 And for what?

 Her life will be much better without me, he convinced himself.